sctplab/SCTP_NKE_ElCapitan/README.md

 See [Apple's documentation](https://developer.apple.com/library/mac/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html) on how to disable it.
 I'm currently not providing an signed NKE, since I don't have the necessary certificate.

+## Installation
+Currently there is no installer provided.
+Therefore the following manual steps are required.

-## Installation of the SCTP Support KEXT
+### Installation of the SCTP Support KEXT

-## Installtion of the SCTP KEXT
+### Installtion of the SCTP KEXT

-## Installation of Support Files
+### Installation of Support Files

+## Using the SCTP KEXT
-## Loading and unloading the SCTP KEXT
+### Loading the SCTP KEXT
-You can load the SCTP kext by executing in the `Terminal` application
+You can load the SCTP kext by executing in a shell
 ```
 sudo kextload /Library/Extensions/SCTP.kext
 ```
+### Unloading the SCTP KEXT
-and unload it by executing
+You can unload the SCTP kext by executing in a shell
 ```
 sudo kextunload /Library/Extensions/SCTP.kext
 ```